Reader in Communication Systems

 Mark Leeson graduated with First Class Honours in Electrical and Electronic Engineering from The University of Nottingham in 1986 and was awarded a PhD in Optoelectronics by The University of Cambridge (Sidney Sussex College) in 1990 for a thesis entitled "Franz-Keldysh Effect Planar Optical Modulators".
 After working as a Network Analyst for NatWest Bank from 1990-92, Mark held academic appointments in London and Manchester before joining The University of Warwick as a Lecturer in March 2000.
 He became an Associate Professor in October 2006 and was promoted to Reader in October 2011 after holding a Royal Academy of Engineering/Leverhulme Trust Senior Research Fellowship for the academic year 2010/11.

-Optical Access Networks, Optical Wireless, Body Area Networks, Applications of Machine Learning, Molecular Communications, Network Coding.
+Underwater Wireless Optical Communications, Body Area Networks, Applications of Machine Learning, Molecular Communications, Network Coding.